-We are depending heavily on the success of IMO-2125, IMO-3100, and our collaborative alliances.
-If we or our collaborators are unable to successfully develop and commercialize our drug candidates, or experience significant delays in doing so, our business will be materially harmed.
+We have been depending heavily on the development of IMO-2125, IMO-3100, and on our collaborative alliances.
+If we or our collaborators decide to terminate the development of any of our drug candidates, are unable to successfully develop and commercialize our drug candidates, or experience significant delays in doing so, our business will be materially harmed.

-We are investing a significant portion of our time and financial resources in the development of our clinical stage lead drug candidates for infectious diseases, IMO-2125, and for autoimmune and inflammatory diseases, IMO-3100.
-We anticipate that our ability to generate product revenues will depend heavily on the successful development and commercialization of IMO-2125, IMO-3100 and other drug candidates being developed by our collaborators, including IMO-2055.
+We have invested a significant portion of our time and financial resources in the development of our clinical stage lead drug candidates for infectious diseases, IMO-2125, and for autoimmune and inflammatory diseases, IMO-3100.
+We anticipate that our ability to generate product revenues will depend heavily on the successful development and commercialization of IMO-2125, IMO-3100, and the other drug candidates being developed by our collaborators, including IMO-2055, which we have licensed to Merck KGaA for use in the treatment, cure and/or delay of the onset or progression of cancer in humans.
 Our efforts, and the efforts of our collaborators, to develop and commercialize these compounds are at an early stage and are subject to many challenges.
-The ability to successfully develop and commercialize these drug candidates will depend on several factors, including the following:
+Recently, we have experienced setbacks with respect to our programs for IMO-2125, IMO-3100, and our collaboration with respect to IMO-2055, including: